hzwxslqq/MiniProgram/README.md

 1. Navigate to the backend directory: `cd backend`
 2. Install dependencies: `npm install`
 3. Configure environment variables in `.env`
+4. Choose your database implementation (see Database section below)
-4. (Optional) Initialize database with sample data: `npm run init-db`
+5. Initialize database with sample data: `npm run init-db` or `npm run init-mysql-db`
-5. Start the development server: `npm run dev`
+6. Start the development server: `npm run dev` or `npm start`
-6. The API will be available at `http://localhost:3000`
+7. The API will be available at `http://localhost:3000`

 ### Database

-The backend uses MongoDB for data storage.
-Make sure you have MongoDB installed and running, or configure the `MONGODB_URI` in the `.env` file to point to your MongoDB instance.
+The backend supports multiple database implementations:

+1. **File-based database** (default) - For development and testing
+2. **MySQL database** - For production use (free and open-source)
+3. **WeChat Cloud Development** - For WeChat Mini-Program integration

+To switch between database implementations, update the `DB_TYPE` environment variable in the `.env` file:
+- `DB_TYPE=file` for file-based database (default)
+- `DB_TYPE=mysql` for MySQL database
+- `DB_TYPE=wechat` for WeChat Cloud Development (when implemented)

+For detailed instructions on using MySQL or implementing WeChat Cloud Development, see [backend/README_MYSQL_WECHAT.md](file:///c%3A/02WorkSpace/SourceCode/MimiProgram/backend/README_MYSQL_WECHAT.md).

 ## API Integration